nikkibudeanu/woofme/TESTING.md

 ## Auto-tests

 ### **WOOFME**
-Manual and automated testing were conducted on woofme app, users app as well as the project urls.
+Manual and automated testing was conducted on woofme app, users app as well as the project URLs.

 <p><img src="media/readme/unittests/overall.png"></p>